 Flight departure times

 Flights arrive at Bergen (Flesland) Airport.
 There is a Flybussen bus transfer to Bergen central that is easy to catch.
-The bus depart from directly outside the airport and you want to get off it at the last stop, the Raddison Blu.
-Fjordhesten run a small minbus and trailer that can accomodate 12 plus kit if pre booked.
+The bus departs from directly outside the airport and you want to get off it at the last stop, the Radisson Blu.
+Fjordhesten run a small minibus and trailer that can accommodate 12 plus kit if pre booked.
 He speaks good English.